sanko/Bluesky.pm/README.md

     These are not visible in the current Bluesky interface but do cause posts to return as results to to search (such as [https://bsky.app/hashtag/perl](https://bsky.app/hashtag/perl).

-- `video`

-    A video to be embedded in a Bluesky record (eg, a post).

-    This might be a single path, raw data, or a hash reference (if you're really into what and how the video is presented).

-    If passed a hash, the following are expected:

-    - `video` - required

-        The path name.

-    - `alt`

-        Alt text description of the video, for accessibility.

-    - `mime`

-        Mime type.

-        We try to figure this out internally if undefined.

-    - `aspectRatio`

-        Represents an aspect ratio.

-        It may be approximate, and may not correspond to absolute dimensions in any given unit.

-        ```perl
-        ...
-        aspectRatio =>{ width => 100, height => 120 },
-        ...
-        ```

-    - `captions`

-        This is a hash reference of up to 20 [WebVTT](https://en.wikipedia.org/wiki/WebVTT) files organized by language.

-        ```perl
-        ...
-        captions => {
-            en => 'english.vtt',
-            ja => 'japanese.vtt'
-        },
-        ...
-        ```

 Note that a post may only contain one of the following embeds: `image`, `video`, `embed_url`, or `embed_ref`.